Skip to main content

 • Provides the easiest transition from legacy, as it looks and feels most similar to legacy current conditions

-When interesting water events are occurring, it can be helpful to look at several locations’ data together.
+When interesting water events are occurring, it can be helpful to look at several locations’ data together on the same graph.
 If you have a set of related locations you are interested in, Combined Location Graph can be configured with your locations and bookmarked for easy access when the next water event occurs.
 Combined Location Graph serves to help you:

 • Compare latest data for several locations